zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	c \thinspace dc.
 $$

-Both are fairly similar; the \\(\exp(\rho \sqrt{1 - c^2})\\) factor makes the first integral relatively complicated.
+The \\(\exp(\rho \sqrt{1 - c^2})\\) factor makes the first integral relatively complicated.
 Of course, we can use Euler's formula to further decompose each complex exponential into a sum of a real cosine and an imaginary sine.

----

-Each of these integral can be evaluated using the method of series expansion.
-Let us first consider the base case by setting \\(\rho = 0\\) in Eqn.
-23.17.
-Since that reduces the anomalous diffraction approximation to the Rayleigh-Gans-Born approximation, we already know the answer (cf. Eqn.
+These integrals can be evaluated using the method of series expansion.
+In order to illustrate it, let us begin the discussion by considering the simplest case when \\(\rho = 0\\).
+This reduces Eqn.
+23.17 to the Rayleigh-Gans-Born approximation, and its closed-form expression is already known (cf. Eqn.
 22.13):

 $$ \tag{23.20}
 \begin{aligned}